vanand46/k8-practice/notes.md

 - They will handle the jobs like Applications onboarding to the cluster

 ## Cluster Administrators
-- Cluster Role : Resources + Permissions
+- Cluster Role : Resources + Verbs
 - Cluster Role Binding : Cluster Role + User/Group/SA

-Cluster Roles are not tied with namespaces
+- Cluster Roles are not tied with namespaces
+- `kubectl get clusterrole`

+## Resource Quota
+Setting limits for the resources under the clustter.